chad moore captures youth’s most nostalgic moments

 Who do you like to photograph the most?

-I think I photograph my friend Tilda the most, I just spend lots of time with her and we are close and she's the funniest person ever.
+I think I photograph my friend Tilda the most.
+I just spend lots of time with her and she's the funniest person ever.
 I find it difficult photographing someone that I don't care about deeply.

 How did you come up with the title At Amber?